Codimension one foliations calibrated by non-degenerate closed 2-forms: Introduction and Statement of Main Results

-$T$ is said to be a foliation current if $T_x=F_x$ for $||T||$-a.e. $x$ in $M$, where $F_x$ is the oriented unit $p$-vector spanning the tangent space to $\cF$ at $x$.
-Closed foliation currents are in one to one correspondence with transversal invariant measures.

-$\cF$ is said to be geometrically tight if $M$ carries a metric such that every foliation current is mass minimizing among its cohomologous integrable currents.
-Geometric tightness has interesting consequences regarding the growth of the leaves of the foliation and the existence of compact leaves \cite{HL82}. \end{enumerate}
+From the point of view of symplectic geometry it is natural to consider the following class of codimension one foliations: \begin{definition} \cite{IM04a} A codimension one foliation $\mathcal{F}$ of $M^{2n+1}$ is said to be 2-calibrated if there exists a closed $2$-form $\omega$ such that ${\omega_{\mathcal{F}}}^{n}$ is no-where vanishing (we also say that $\omega^n$ is no-where vanishing on $\mathcal{F}$).

-We would like to take a closer look at the second approach.
-We will use from now on the subscript $\cF$ (resp. $W$ if $W$ is a submanifold of $M$) to denote the restriction of a form, connection,... to the leaves of $\cF$ (resp. to $W$).
+The 2-calibrated foliation is said to be integral if $[\omega]\in H^2(M;\mathbb{Z})$. \end{definition} The notation ${\omega_{\mathcal{F}}}^{n}$ in definition \ref{def:main} stands for the restriction of $\omega^n$ to the leaves of $\mathcal{F}$.
+We will be using the subscript $\mathcal{F}$ (respectively $W$, if $W$ is a submanifold of $M$) to denote the restriction of a form, connection, etc, to the leaves of $\mathcal{F}$ (respectively to $W$).
+In what follows the manifolds will always be closed and oriented, the codimension one foliations co-oriented and all the structures and maps smooth.

-Recall that geometric tightness is characterized by the existence a closed p-form $\xi$ which is positive on $\cF$ \cite{HL82} (and which is a calibration for $\cF$ w.r.t some metric $g$ \cite{HL82b}).
-The kernel of $\xi$ is a line field transversal to $\cF$.
-Let $X$ be any no-where vanishing vector field in $\mathrm{ker}\xi$.
-Then $\mathcal{L}_X\xi=0$ and if $X$ (possibly locally defined) preserves $\cF$ we also have $\mathcal{L}_X\xi_\cF=0$.
-Hence, geometric tightness can be understood as the existence of a leafwise volume form which for an appropriate transversal direction remains unchanged.

-Locally we can take charts adapted to $\cF$ with coordinates $x_1,\dots,x_p,x_{p+1}$, and make sure that the line field $\mathrm{ker}\xi$ goes to ``vertical'' line field spanned by $\partial/\partial x_{p+1}$.
-We can always find a self-diffeomorphism of the leaf through the origin so that $\xi_\cF$ restricted to that leaf is pulled back to